• Skip to main content

 Homes for Heroes

-Another nationwide homeowner assistance program popular with nurses and other healthcare professionals is Homes for Heroes.
-It helps nurses buy, sell, or refinance their homes when they work with the recommended affiliate real estate and mortgage brokers.
+Homes for Heroes is another nationwide homeowner assistance program popular with nurses and other healthcare professionals.
+It helps nurses buy, sell, or refinance their homes when they work with recommended affiliate real estate and mortgage brokers.
 According to information provided by the program, nurses can save an average of $2,400 when they use Homes for Heroes.
-Real estate specialists approved through the program generate average savings of $1,700 on homes for borrowers.
-Likewise, if nurses use mortgage, title, and inspection specialists recommended by Homes for Heroes, they can save $500 on lending fees, $150 on title services, and $50 on their home inspections.
-The more referred specialists they use from the program, the better the savings.

 Loan options from private lenders

-Nurses can find some deals if they do a little research among private mortgage lenders.
-Private lenders often sweeten the pot for healthcare professionals by offering reduced closing costs and other perks.
-One such lender is Homes for Champions, a mortgage program from RealFi Home Funding Corp., which is licensed as a direct lender in 13 states plus the District of Columbia.
-Nurses can save between 2 and 3 percent by borrowing with them because they can avoid many of the fees associated with closing.
+With a little research, nurses can find other deals offered by private mortgage lenders who may be willing to sweeten the pot for healthcare professionals.
+This may include offering reduced closing costs and other perks.
+One such lender is Mortgages for Champions, a mortgage program from RealFi Home Funding Corp. that is licensed as a direct lender in 13 states plus the District of Columbia.
+Nurses can save between 2 and 3% by borrowing through them because they can avoid many of the fees associated with closing.

 Home loan grants for nurses

-In addition to the grant program from Nurse Next door previously mentioned, there are thousands of down payment assistance programs targeting nursing professionals.
-One of the most effective ways to identify one of these grant programs in your area is by visiting the website for your state’s Department of Housing and Urban Development (HUD).
-Eligibility requirements vary by program.
+In addition to the grant program from Nurse Next Door previously mentioned, there are numerous down payment assistance programs created especially for nursing professionals.
+One of the most effective ways to identify these programs in your area is by visiting the website of your state’s Department of Housing and Urban Development (HUD).
+Nurses should be aware that grants are usually limited and eligibility criteria vary significantly between programs.

 Overcoming home buying challenges

-Nurses face some unique challenges when applying for mortgages.
-Lenders must verify eligibility requirements, including income and creditworthiness.
-The problem is many mortgage lenders do not understand how nursing works and they deny nurses access to the financial resources needed to buy homes.
-Here are some of the most common home-buying challenges nurses face and what they can do about them.
+Nurses can face unique challenges when applying for mortgages.
+Lenders must verify eligibility requirements, including income and creditworthiness, but since many mortgage lenders don’t understand how nursing works, they may deny nurses access to the financial resources they need to buy homes.
+Alex Capozzolo of SD House Guys, a professional house buyer located in California, stated, “Getting approved for a loan to buy a home is more challenging than ever.
+Banks are extremely strict.
+Pay off as much debt as possible before applying.
+That will help make banks more interested in lending to you.”
+Here are some of the most common home-buying challenges nurses face and what you can do if you’re faced by any of them.

 Traveling nurse income has mystified traditional mortgage lenders for years.
-Financial institutions like to review prospective borrowers’ average gross pay history to determine whether they are financially stable.
-Traveling nurses can go from working very few hours to exceeding full time.
-This confuses lenders and often leads them to deny these kinds of mortgage applications.
-One possible solution is to have the current employer write a letter verifying current employment conditions, including if they are long-term.
+Financial institutions like to review prospective borrowers’ average gross pay history to determine whether they are financially stable, but traveling nurses can go from working very few hours in oneo location to working more than full time hours in another, all at varying hourly rates.
+This can confuse some lenders and can lead them to deny nurses’ mortgage applications.
+One solution is to have your current employer write a letter verifying current employment conditions, making special mention if they are long-term.

 Student debt is another variable that can play into a mortgage lender’s denial of your application.
 Nurses who wish to advance their careers require higher levels of education.
-As any nurse can tell you, paying for nursing school isn’t cheap.
-Mortgage lenders can look at student debt as a risk factor they are unwilling to ignore.
-Working with one of the loan specialty programs mentioned earlier in this blog is an excellent way to come up with solutions that drive down debt-to-income ratio and increase chances of qualifying for a traditional mortgage.
+Paying for nursing school isn’t cheap, and mortgage lenders can look at student debt as a risk factor.
+Working with one of the loan specialty programs mentioned earlier in this article is one way to find solutions that drive down debt-to-income ratio and increase your chance of qualifying for a traditional mortgage.

 Looking for a new job to go with your new home?
 Browse our Nursing Jobs Board to find an exciting position in your nursing specialty.